 In the early 1950s, the United States lived under the shadow of a threat that shaped an entire generation of military technology: Soviet nuclear bombers crossing the Arctic to strike American cities.
 The F-102 Delta Dagger was built to stop them.
 Designed by Convair as the first operational supersonic all-weather interceptor, the F-102 was part of an integrated air defense system that linked ground-based radar, centralized computers, and missile-armed fighters into a single automated network.
 It carried no gun.
-Its entire weapons suite — radar-guided missiles, infrared missiles, and unguided rockets — was housed in an internal weapons bay.
+Its entire weapons suite, including radar-guided missiles, infrared missiles, and unguided rockets, was housed in an internal weapons bay.
 And before it could do any of that, it had to survive the engineering crisis that nearly killed it before a single production aircraft flew.

 The Area Rule Crisis